Yoriko Madoka

-Yoriko Madoka (円 より子, Madoka Yoriko) is a Japanese politician who served in the House of Councillors from 1993 to 2010.
+Yoriko Madoka (円 より子, Madoka Yoriko) is a Japanese politician who served in the House of Councillors from 1993 to 2010 and served as a member of the House of Representatives from 2024 to 2026.

 Early life and career

 Madoka was born in Yokosuka, Kanagawa and grew up in Yao, Osaka and Takamatsu, Kagawa.
 She graduated from Tsuda College in 1969, and worked in the editorial department of the English-language newspaper The Japan Times and as a freelance journalist and author, particularly focusing on women and family issues.
 Her efforts also made her prominent as a television commentator.